 He’s not kidding.

-According to Realtor.com, a kitchen remodel involving new countertops, cabinets, appliances and floors can take three to six months.
-If ductwork, plumbing or wiring has to be addressed, it could take longer.
-A bathroom remodel can consume two or three months, while a room addition can require one or two months.
+A kitchen remodel involving new countertops, cabinets, appliances and floors can stretch on for three to six months.
+If ductwork, plumbing or wiring has to be addressed, the job could take longer.
+A bathroom remodel can require two or three months, while a room addition can take a month or two.

-If you list your current home and move, ask yourself whether you’ll be in the new place long enough to recoup your upfront outlay.
-Davis says it traditionally takes seven years "to earn back the upfront costs of buying a home," though, he concedes, "In most markets today, it's only two or three years on average."
+If you’re thinking of listing your current home and buying another one somewhere else, ask yourself whether you’ll be in the new place long enough to recoup the costs of taking out a new mortgage and moving.
+Davis says it has traditionally taken seven years to earn back those upfront costs.

-“When you are in a neighborhood that has starter homes and smaller homes, adding a large addition or doing an extensive renovation may not yield the return one would expect,” he explains.
+“When you are in a neighborhood that has starter homes and smaller homes, adding a large addition or doing an extensive renovation may not yield the return one would expect,” he says.

-With one of Lawton’s listings, for example, sellers had added a large, handsome fifth bedroom suite to the first floor.
-Buyers passed on the house for smaller ones in the same enclave.
-The house lingered unsold even after the sellers chopped $30,000 off the price.
+With one of Lawton’s listings, sellers had added a large, handsome fifth bedroom suite to the first floor.
+Buyers passed on the house for smaller ones in the same development, and the house lingered unsold even after the sellers chopped $30,000 off the price.